kiboschool/course-industry-experience-1/src/lessons/interviews/behavioral-interviews.md

 - Start a zoom call and record
 - For each question, look into the camera and practice answering

-Practice answering these 10 questions
+Practice answering these 10 questions:

 1. Tell me about a time when you experienced a conflict with a coworker or teammate.
 What strategies did you use to resolve the situation?
 2. Describe a time when you had to work under pressure to meet a deadline.
 How did you manage your time and prioritize?